-If carbs make you fat, you should keep these foods to a bare minimum, even once you have achieved your Awesome Weight.
+If carbs make you fat or unhealthy, you should keep these foods to a bare minimum, even once you have achieved your Awesome Weight.
 Twice a month, maybe once a week, but only enough to help you stay sane.
 If the cravings come back, you know you’re in trouble, and it would be best for you to cut them out completely.
-And, this only applies to you during Preservation.

 Light Red Flours

 If you are an RMR die-hard, it may come as a surprise to see these flours in the ‘Hardly Ever’ list.

 In the first edition of RMR we made two fatal errors.
 The Banting Bread Recipe and the Blueberry Flap Jack Recipe.
 Apart from those two recipes, RMR has never published a Banting dessert or baked good.

 Raising Superheroes (AKA Superfood for Super Children) contained some recipes for sugar free, low carb cakes and treats, but those were designed for children (or people who should be in Preservation) and not for weight loss.

 Any dessert, pastry or bread, gluten-free or not, has no place in The Banting Diet.